Yamuna Expressway: Development

 A 302 km Agra–Lucknow Expressway Project is completed with estimated budget of ₹ 15,000 crore extends YEA to Lucknow enabling fast transit.

 Agra–Lucknow Expressway will extend to the proposed Sanjay Khan project of a theme park of seven cities.
 Yamuna Expressway linked to Agra-Lucknow Expressway through Agra Inner Ring Road Expressway 11.9 km which also shortens the distance and avoid the heavy traffic of Agra, tourists can directly reach Taj Mahal.
+In March 2025, the Indian government approved the project to connect the Yamuna Expressway with the Delhi-Agra Highway.

+Goals

+The goals of the expressway are as follows: